MrPixle2022/Documentaion/Js/Raw/Console.md

 ```javascript
 console.warn(msg);
 ```
-the warn function is used to show a warninig massage in the console
+the warn function is used to show a warning massage in the console

 <hr>